-They wrapped scenes in Brisbane a few days ago but they’re based at Village Roadshow Studios, just 20 minutes down the road, until November.
+Well not literally up the road, but here on the Gold Coast.
+They wrapped scenes in Brisbane a few days ago but they’re based at Village Roadshow Studios, just 20 minutes down the motorway, until November.
 Which means Thor, Loki, Odin, Hulk and Taika Waititi are here, IN MY CITY.
 I could even conceivably run into them down at the shops!
-Though… hopefully not in the carpark.
-Like, with my car.
+Though hopefully not in the carpark.
+Like, with the car.

 And now for some mindblowingly awesome news –

 Cancer: Getting Its Ass Kicked in Australia and Overseas